 Entrepreneurs and small businesses with few assets may find it hard to secure a traditional loan.
 Other business owners may not be able to provide the confidence that lenders seek to ease their worries that your business isn’t shaky and the loan won’t get repaid.
-So when you approach a lender, it’s just as important to understand the reasons on which loans are made as it is to stack up your financials and business plan.
-So what are lenders looking for in a potential loan applicant?
-Here’s what you need to know.
+So when you approach a lender, it’s just as important to understand the reasons on which loans are made as it is to stack up against your financials and business plan.
+So what do lenders look at when applying for a loan Here’s what you need to know.

 If your chosen lender decides that you aren’t the right candidate for a traditional business loan, you still have options.
 The Small Business Administration doesn’t lend businesses money, instead, these SBA programs take the risk away from the banks and encourage them to make loans to small business owners by guaranteeing part of the loan.